ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 1st fold here

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000054_17e2cb0e347b1dee685af47507643b040bb22bb5891727b3801c6e8faf28a364.png)
-**Description**: The image features the logo for "Singapura Finance."
-The word "Singapura" is displayed prominently in a large, bold, dark grey font.
-Below it, in a smaller, plum-colored font, is the phrase "富雅金融 FINANCE," which translates to "Fú yǎ jīnróng FINANCE" in Mandarin.
-To the right of the text is a plum-colored stylized logo of a bird with its wings partly spread, giving the impression of flight or growth.
+**Description**: The image shows a logo for "Singapura Finance."
+The word "Singapura" is prominently displayed in a dark gray font, above the words "富雅金融 FINANCE" stacked on top of each other, in purple.
+To the right of the word Singapura, is a stylized logo of a bird with its wings spread, also in purple, and oriented toward the right.